Waarom er nog altijd geen eensgezindheid is over de datering van Botticelli’s “Adorazione dei Magi”

 Conclusion:

-The fact that the exact dating of a work of art can be decisive is clearly the case here.
-While there is barely one month difference between Guasparre’s 2nd will (March 17) and the Pazzi-attack (April 26) Gallagher’s entire theory for example can be called into question because then the work would have been finished and placed in the chapel before the attack.
+The fact that the exact dating of a work of art can be of great importance is obvious.
+There is only one month between Guasparre’s 2nd will (March 17, 1478) and the Pazzi-attack (April 26, 1478).
+So when the work would have been finished and placed in the chapel before the attack (which del Lama suggests in his will) there can be no question of murderers in the painting.

-Leaving aside the dating by Maike Vogt, the “Adorazione” may have been started/completed between 1475 and 1482.
+Leaving aside the dating by Maike Vogt, the “Adorazione” may have been commissioned, started or completed between 1470 and 1482.
 There is no contract between del Lama and Botticelli available and Vasari is silent about the commissioner.
-So the only plausible solution to the dating problem must be sought in connection with the chapel.
-Crucial to this is the question whether the “Adorazione” was already in the chapel when it was completed (according to Guasparre) in March 1478.
+So the only plausible solution to the dating problem must be sought in connection with the del Lama’s chapel.
+Crucial to this is the question whether the “Adorazione” was already in the chapel when it was (according to Guasparre) completed in March 1478.
 If that was indeed the case all later dates may be forgotten, but unfortunately the painting was not explicitly mentioned in the will.
 One may of course wonder whether del Lama could have considered the chapel “finished” without the presence of the altarpiece.
 However if this was not the case, the painting could eventually have been completed in the early 80s.

 Taking into account the stylistic characteristics (well-defined and elegant figures that are all clearly visible) and the theatrical composition (Mary and the Child are in the centre), the work belongs to the 70s.
 Botticelli's versions from the 80s are more monumental, dynamic and have a richer colour palette.
 In the 90s he abandoned the classical composition and proportions and the colours became more sober.
 In total, Botticelli painted as many as 7 versions of this subject.